Introduction email subject lines are often the first thing your recipients see.

 For the most part, people are busy.
 They don’t need another assignment or someone telling them what to do.

-Recipients will cringe if you send them an email with a subject line asking them to do something, like provide their feedback.
+Recipients will cringe if you email them with a subject line asking them to do something, like provide their feedback.

-If getting feedback is the reason you are sending someone an email, then ask politely!
-Saying something like “Would you please take the time to review X company?” sounds a lot better than “Please review us.”
+If getting feedback is why you are sending someone an email, ask politely!
+Saying something like “Would you please take the time to review X company?” sounds much better than “Please review us.”

 Don’t try to pack too much into your subject line.
 This is what the message of the email is for.